German frigate Augsburg (F213)

-Augsburg was a Bremen-class frigate of the German Navy.
+Augsburg is a Bremen-class frigate of the German Navy.
 The vessel was laid down in April 1987 by Bremer Vulkan, in Bremen, Germany and launched on 17 September 1987.
 The vessel was commissioned on 3 October 1989.
 The ship has been deployed as part of Operation Enduring Freedom – Horn of Africa and Operation Atalanta in the Middle East and Indian Ocean and has seen service in the Mediterranean Sea.
 The vessel is currently based at Wilhelmshaven, Germany.

 Construction and commissioning

 Augsburg was laid in April 1987 at the yards of Bremer Vulkan, Bremen and launched on 17 September 1987.
 After undergoing trials Augsburg was commissioned on 3 October 1989.
 She is currently based at Wilhelmshaven as part of 4.
 Fregattengeschwader, forming a component of Einsatzflottille 2.
 She has the nickname "Wilde 13", a reference to her pennant number, and the German children's story Jim Button and the Wild 13, which was turned into a production by the marionette theatre Augsburger Puppenkiste.